 A warm, nonjudgmental operation (with locations in Studio City and West Hollywood), City Yoga’s free classes only happen a couple of times a month, but they’re excellent for those who are new or returning to the practice.
 Occasionally, there are free acupressure or meditation classes offered in lieu of the community yoga sessions.
 Dates and times vary so check the website for details.

 • Classes announced a month in advance online

 In a city of actor-model-waiters, Brad Keimach is an unusual multi-hyphenate: conductor-lecturer-yogi.
-This Julliard-trained conductor (he’s appeared at Carnegie Hall) teaches free yoga on the beach in Santa Monica every Saturday and Sunday, plus a special sunset class on Tuesday.
+This Julliard-trained conductor (he’s appeared at Carnegie Hall) teaches free yoga on the beach in Santa Monica every Saturday and Sunday, plus a special sunset class.
 His 90-minute class can attract up to 50 students a session, and he leads them through a slow and steady flow that may involve moving off the mats and into the waves.

 • Minimum donation: $10

 • Sat-Sun at 10:30am-12pm; sunset yoga, sunset yoga varies (check online each week for start time, as the sunset changes).

 Here’s the way we like to do it: Enter Runyon Canyon from the butterfly gate off Vista Street, hike to Indian Rock via the narrow path that veers left just before the second gate, and follow the approximately 2.5-mile loop, descending just in time to join a yoga class at the east end of the park, in the grassy area by the Fuller Avenue entrance, where you can have a friend meet you with a yoga mat.
 This incredibly popular Hollywood hiking spot offers two to three free yoga classes a day—many taught by the founder of the program, the tough but friendly Yogi Steve.